 Variations

-- Cayenne – 1/2 teaspoon cayenne to kick it up a notch.
+- Cayenne – Add a 1/2 teaspoon cayenne spice it up.

 How to Caramelize Onions

-- Slice Onions – I generally use 2 because 1 is never enough.
-It may seem like a lot, but once they caramelize, they reduce significantly in size.
+- Slice Onions – I generally use two onions because one is never enough.
+It may seem like a lot when they are raw, but once they caramelize, they reduce significantly in size.

 - Sauté – Place them in your pan over medium heat.
 I frequently use my cast iron skillet, but any will do.
-Drizzle them with vegetable oil, then toss using my secret weapon – tongs.
-Cover the onions with a lid and let them do their magic for 10 minutes.
+Allow the butter to melt or the oil to heat, then toss using my secret weapon – tongs.
+Allow to simmer for 10 minutes.

 Serving Suggestions